LightJason/lightjason.github.io/content/tutorials/communication.md

     text: "Environment"
 ---

-LightJason architecture does not support in general a build-in communication, because communication and agent addressing / naming depends on the domain or underlying software architecture.
+LightJason architecture does not support in general a built-in communication, because communication and agent addressing / naming depends on the domain or underlying software architecture.
 To create a communication structure you have to build-up your own naming model, a send action with a receiving plan and a data structure to map agent names / addresses to agent objects.